Ceratosaurus: Fusion of metatarsals and paleopathology

 The holotype of C. nasicornis was found with its left metatarsals II to IV fused together.
 Marsh, in 1884, dedicated a short article to this, at the time, unknown feature in dinosaurs, noting the close resemblance to the condition seen in modern birds.
 The presence of this feature in Ceratosaurus became controversial in 1890, when Georg Baur speculated that the fusion in the holotype was the result of a healed fracture.
 This claim was repeated in 1892 by Cope, while arguing that C. nasicornis should be classified as a species of Megalosaurus due to insufficient anatomical differences between these genera.
 However, examples of fused metatarsals in dinosaurs that are not of pathological origin have been described since, including taxa more basal than Ceratosaurus.
 Osborn, in 1920, explained that no abnormal bone growth is evident and that the fusion is unusual, but likely not pathological.
 Ronald Ratkevich, in 1976, argued that this fusion had limited the running ability of the animal, but this claim was rejected by Paul in 1988, who noted that the same feature occurs in many fast-moving animals of today, including ground birds and ungulates.
 A 1999 analysis by Darren Tanke and Bruce Rothschild suggested that the fusion was indeed pathological, confirming the earlier claim of Baur.
 Other reports of pathologies include a stress fracture in a foot bone assigned to the genus, as well as a broken tooth of an unidentified species of Ceratosaurus that shows signs of further wear received after the break.

 Growth

-In 2025, Sombathy and colleagues obtained thin sections of bones of multiple Ceratosaurus specimens to study yearly growth rings.
-The authors concluded that the genus grew rapidly, gaining 45% of the adult body mass in one year.
-In contrast, later and smaller ceratosaurians grew much slower.
+In 2025, Sombathy and colleagues obtained thin sections of bones of multiple Ceratosaurus specimens to study growth.
+Thin sections may reveal growth rings called lines of arrested growth (LAGs), which may form as growth slowed down seasonally.
+No LAGs were found in specimens between 180 and 600 kg in body mass, suggesting that individuals grew rapidly during this phase.
+During this rapid growth phase, Ceratosaurus could gain about 45% of the adult body mass in one year.
+In contrast, later and smaller ceratosaurians such as Masiakasaurus and Majungasaurus grew considerably slower.